openfl/www.openfl.org/learn/haxelib/tutorials/displaying-a-bitmap.md

 ## Creating a New Project

-OpenFL includes a "create" command that can help generate an empty or sample project for you.
+OpenFL includes a [`create` command](https://lime.openfl.org/docs/command-line-tools/samples/) that can help generate an empty or sample project for you.

-To create an empty project, open a command-prompt (Windows) or terminal (macOS/Linux) and run the following command:
+To create an empty project, open a command-prompt (Windows) or terminal (macOS/Linux) and run the [`openfl create` command](https://lime.openfl.org/docs/command-line-tools/samples/) command:

 ```sh
 openfl create project HelloWorld